 Since January 2018, our first SRF facility has been successfully treating up to 10 million litres of mine-affected water per day at our Elkview Operations, achieving near complete removal of selenium and nitrate.
 Building on this initial success, in 2020 we completed a project to double the treatment capacity of the Elkview SRF facility.

 We continue to assess and implement the SRF technology to help us reach our water quality improvement goals throughout the Elk Valley.

-By 2021, we expect to have capacity to treat up to 47.5 million litres of water per day, nearly two and a half times our 2020 treatment capacity.
-We anticipate significant reductions in selenium and nitrates as these facilities come on line.
+In 2021, we expect to have capacity to treat more than 54 million litres per day – nearly three times our 2020 treatment capacity.
+We expect further significant reductions of selenium and nitrate as additional facilities come online

 Learn more about our approach to water on our website.